Jennifer Foerster

-Jennifer Elise Foerster is a poet, writer, and teacher.
-She has published three poetry books and served as Associate Editor for When the Light of the World Was Subdued Our Songs Came Through, A Norton Anthology of Native Nations Poetry (2020), and has been published in numerous journal publications and anthologies.
+Jennifer Elise Foerster is a Native American poet, writer, and teacher based in San Francisco, California.
+She has published three poetry books and served as associate editor for When the Light of the World Was Subdued Our Songs Came Through, A Norton Anthology of Native Nations Poetry (2020), and has been published in numerous journal publications and anthologies.
 Her 2013 book Leaving Tulsa was a finalist for the shortlist of the 2014 PEN Open Book Award.

 Early life and family

 Foerster's father was in the U.S. Air Force, so she grew up living in many cities in the U.S. and Europe.
-While she is now based in San Francisco, California, Foerster belongs to the Muscogee Nation, a Native American Nation located in Oklahoma.
+Foerster is an enrolled citizen of the Muscogee Nation, a federally recognized Native American tribe based in Oklahoma.
 In addition to her Mvskoke relatives, she is of German and Dutch heritage.

 Education

 Foerster earned her Bachelor of Fine Arts from the Institute of American Indian Arts, Master of Fine Arts from Vermont College of Fine Arts, and PhD in Literary Arts from the University of Denver.
 She also has received fellowships, including the NEA Creative Writing Fellowship (2017), a Lannan Foundation Writing Residency Fellowship (2014), a Robert Frost Fellow in Poetry at Breadloaf (2017), and a Wallace Stegner Fellow in Poetry at Stanford (2008–2010).